OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Remove all non-standard elements, e.g., Variability Definition, Variability Groups, or `conditions` at Node Templates.
 1. Set the TOSCA Definitions Version to `tosca_simple_yaml_1_3`.

+There might be multiple valid variability-resolved service templates.
+Considering optimization, the service template having the least amount of node templates shall be chosen.

 ### Retrieve Variability Inputs Assignments

 Variability Inputs can be assigned either directly or indirectly using possibly multiple variability presets.